-The Corporation has recognized restructuring charges of \$1,167 [2022-\$2,764 / 2021-\$2,182 / 2020-\$12,537] associated with this plan.
-Restructuring charges include various costs associated with the workforce restructuring, closure costs required to restructure the operations and relocate the assets involved and non-cash impairment charges related to assets made obsolete as a result of the plan.
-Restructuring provisions are recorded within Accounts payable, accrued liabilities and provisions on the Corporation's balance sheet.
-The restructuring provision at December 31, 2023 is \$Nil [2022-\$362].
+The Corporation has recognized restructuring charges of \$Nil [2023-\$1,167] associated with this plan.
+Restructuring charges include various costs associated with the workforce restructuring and closure costs required to restructure the operations and relocate the assets involved.

-The Corporation has incurred additional workforce reduction and other costs of \$571 [2022-\$1,137] associated with downsizing its employee base.
+The Corporation has incurred additional workforce reduction and other costs of \$Nil [2023-\$571] associated with downsizing its employee base.